 Patients does not know their own dosages

-No patient would double check whether their dosages are of the right amount whenever given to them.
+No patient would double-check whether their dosages are of the right amount whenever given to them.
 Of course, they would trust the healthcare professionals with their medications and assume that the correct amount is given to them and that they are well taken care of by a sober professional.
 After all, that is what their money pays for, right?

-Whenever patient would run down low of medication, they could just press the button and ask.
+Whenever patients would run down low of medication, they could just press the button and ask.
 Although it would take some time for a nurse to justify another dose to be given, but when they get past the scrutinizing questions about these, they are good to go and another cycle of short-changing the medicines of the patient begins.

 There is no program to help the addicted RNs